michael-lazar/playscii/README.md

 If you downloaded the ZIP file with "win32" in its name, you should have a Windows EXE build you can run without needing to install anything listed below.

-A Mac application bundle file isn't available yet but I'd love to make one available in the near future.
+If you downloaded the DMG file with "mac" in its name, this is the Mac application bundle which can be installed in the standard manner, by opening the disk image file and then dragging Playscii.app into your Applications folder.

 If you downloaded the ZIP file with "source" in its name or from the project's source code repository, you can run Playscii from source if you have Python and